terra-money/docs/docs/validator/faq.md

 - 4 core Compute Optimized CPU
 - 16GB RAM (32GB to export genesis)
-- 1TB storage
+- 1TB storage (SSD or better)
 - At least 100mbps network bandwidth

 ### What are the software requirements?

 In addition to running a Terra Core node, validators should develop monitoring, alerting and management solutions.

 Validators should expect to perform regular software updates to accommodate upgrades and bug fixes.
-There will inevitably be issues with the network, and this requires vigilence.
+There will inevitably be issues with the network, and this requires vigilance.

 ### What are the personnel requirements?